getodk/docs/docs/central-users.rst

 .. seealso::

-   :ref:`Public Access Links <central-submissions-public-link>` are an alternative way to provide access to Forms for data collection.
+   :ref:`Public Access Links <central-submissions-public-link>` are an alternative way to provide access to Web Forms for data collection.

 .. _central-users-web-roles: